-As with bridge pillar No. 3 the structure was heavily robbed of its building material, but the principle of construction seemed to be that two rows of boulders were laid, running roughly north-south, with smaller stones in the middle and with straight outer faces (Fig. 180).
+As with bridge pillar No. 3 the structure was heavily robbed of its building material, but the principle of construction seemed to be that two rows of boulders were laid, running roughly north-south, with smaller stones in the middle and with straight outer faces (Fig. 237).
+Stones SS303409 refers to a separate, uppermost layer of stones in the foundation, the southern corner, laid for levelling the foundation, as had two rows of smaller, flat stones, placed along the edges of the rest of foundation towards its northern end.

-Fig. 180.
+Fig. 237.
 Bridge pillar No. 4 with foundation and mortar core surrounded by dark waterlogged moat sedimentation, facing west.
 Photo: Museum of Copenhagen.

-The first of two drystone courses within the bridge pillar foundation was apparently natural stone slabs, although the edges may perhaps have been worked to create straighter surfaces.
+Context (SS302213) was the first of two drystone courses within the bridge pillar foundation.
+The material was apparently natural stone slabs, although the edges may perhaps have been worked to create straighter surfaces.
 The slabs were remarkably close to being square in shape.
 However, the upper and lower faces seemed to be natural, unworked faces formed when the stones broke.
 The western part of this layer contained five stones, two of which overlay a natural boulder in the foundation, while the other three overlay a smaller natural stone in the foundation.
 One more stone was fitted into this surface behind (to the south of) these other stones.
 The stone was lying within the mortar infill and did not seem to serve any structural purpose, but was clearly part of this level and of this construction detail.
 On the eastern face of the foundation, six stones lying at the same level were included in the context.
 Two of these were naturally flat slabs (to the southwest), the others (to the southeast) were rounded and very unevenly coursed.

-The second and uppermost courses of stones exposed atop the foundation covered stones both on the east face and the west face, placed at the same level.
+Stones SS301501 were the second and uppermost courses of stones exposed atop the foundation.
+The context covered stones both on the east face and the west face of the foundation, placed at the same level.
 The western structure consisted of two bricks and six stone tiles.
 These may have been worked on the sides to produce a straighter surface, but seemed to be made from naturally flat slabs of sedimentary rock.
 To the south this course abutted the CBM and mortar infill of the pillar base, which also covered it.
 There was some mortar stuck to the sides of some of the stones, but this seemed to come from the infill, not from the construction of the wall.
 Thus, these stones were laid as a dry stone foundation, and mortar was only added later.
 The mortar was very coarse, sandy and greyish yellow.
 On the eastern face of the pillar foundation, there was another stretch of dry wall, all built of natural stone slabs (no bricks).
 Again, some sides of these stones may have been worked.
 The two parts of this phase were not continuous, but had been included under the same number, as they seemed to be contemporary.

 The courses of stones, north and south, seemed deposited at the same time, after the boulders, but over the top layer of mortar.
 The purpose seemed to have been to level the uneven rows of boulders to an even height.
 These slabs were used only atop the lowest of the boulders.
 The slabs were placed with their straightest faces facing outwards and their more uneven sides hidden within the wall.
-The purpose of this construction probably was to bring the top of the foundation up to the same horizontal level everywhere, despite the uneven height of the boulders used for the foundation.
+The purpose of this construction probably was to bring the top of the foundation up to the same horizontal level everywhere, despite the uneven height of the boulders used for the foundation in SS303409.